Dizzy611/DancingMadFF6/README.md

 * If you wish to assemble patches yourself, you need copies of GNU Make, wla-dx and flips IPS patcher.
 Check the Makefile and make sure the paths for your assembler and copy of flips are correct (the first set are for windows, the second are for other platforms).
 Then stick your FF3 rom, renamed ff3.sfc, in the same directory as the Makefile and the ASM and link files, and run GNU Make.
 You should get as output ff3msu.sfc (the patched ROM) and ff3msu.ips (the new IPS patch.)
 This is my exact workflow, so if you are doing your own changes to the ASM please follow the same workflow to prevent errors.

-* If you wish to use the installer on a Mac you will need to compile from source currently.
-Full macOS support tbd.
-WINE should work for running the Windows installer on Linux or macOS platforms as well.
+* The installer is now supported natively on Windows, macOS, and Linux.
+If you're having any issue running the installer on any of these platforms, let me know!

 ### Contribution guidelines ###